 Passos Coelho, Pedro (Pedro Manuel Mamede Passos Coelho)pĕˈdrō päˈsōsh kwĕlˈō, 1964–, Portuguese political leader, grad.
 Lusíada Univ., Lisbon, 2001.
 The son of a doctor, he spent some of his childhood in Angola (then a Portuguese territory), returning with his family in 1974.
-He became a member of the youth division of the center-right Social Democrat party (PSD) at 14 and rose to hold youth leadership positions.
+He became a member of the youth division of the center-right Social Democratic party (PSD) at 14 and rose to hold youth leadership positions.
 From 1991 to 1999 he served in the parliament, but he then (2001–6) was a manager in various businesses and was active in local politics.
 In 2010 he became PSD party leader and, amid an ongoing economic and government debt crisis, he led the PSD to victory in the June, 2011, elections and became premier of a PSD–Popular party coalition government.
+Amid a deepening recession, his government has enacted a series of austerity measures as a condition of international aid.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.